lakejs/lake/README.md

 ## Development

-For local development, download the source code and run a local server with an HTTP service and real-time bundling.
+If you want to modify the source code, clone it and run a local server that includes an HTTP service and real-time bundling.

 ``` bash
 # Clone the repository